Studies show that companies that commit to their customer experience (CX) can grow their revenues as much as 8% above their market.

-Client value.
-Similarly, a B2B SaaS company may have a smaller number of customers overall, but they are likely to be much higher value clients than a B2C tech brand.
-In these cases, customer acquisition costs can be high, and the risks of churn even higher.
+- Client value.
+Similarly, a B2B SaaS company may have a smaller number of customers overall, but they are likely to be much higher-value clients than a B2C tech brand.
+In these cases, customer acquisition costs can be high, and the risks of churn are even higher.

 3. The Growth of CEM Software and Technology